InserirAquiNome/crypto/electrum_wallet_verify_authenticity.md

 sub   4096R/2021CD84 2011-06-15
 ```

 And like you can see the fingerprints are the same.
-So will sign it.
+So I will sign it.

 `$ gpg --sign-key 7F9470E6`